bnaucler/iddb/README.md

 ## Written by
 Björn Westerberg Nauclér (mail@bnaucler.se) 2017

-Compiled and tested on Arch Linux 4.8.
+Compiled and tested on Arch Linux 4.8 and MacOS Sierra.

 ## Why iddb?
 No reason.
 Use abook / khard instead.